tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Rate-limited tokens are defined in terms of a Client authenticating to an Origin, where the "origin" is used as defined in {{?RFC6454}}.
-In order to limit cross-origin correlation, Clients MUST verify that the origin_name presented in the TokenChallenge structure ({{AUTHSCHEME}}) matches the origin that is providing the HTTP authentication challenge, where the matching logic is defined for same-origin policies in {{?RFC6454}}.
+In order to limit cross-origin correlation, Clients MUST verify that the name of the origin that is providing the HTTP authentication challenge is present in the TokenChallenge.origin_info list ({{AUTHSCHEME}}), where the matching logic is defined for same-origin policies in {{?RFC6454}}.
 Clients MAY further limit which authentication challenges they are willing to respond to, for example by only accepting challenges when the origin is a web site to which the user navigated.

 ## Client Identification with Unique Keys